Wigndy/BTL-OS/README.md

 - The process with the lowest vruntime is always selected next
 - vruntime accumulates more slowly for higher-priority processes

-This demonstrates how CFS achieves both fairness and priority-based scheduling simultaneously, resolving the traditional tradeoff between throughput and responsiveness.
+The comparison with MLQ shows how CFS achieves both fairness and priority-based scheduling simultaneously, resolving the traditional tradeoff between throughput and responsiveness.